ufs-community/ufs-weather-model/.github/pull_request_template.md

 Please consult the ufs-weather-model [wiki](https://github.com/ufs-community/ufs-weather-model/wiki/Making-code-changes-in-the-UFS-weather-model-and-its-subcomponents) if you are unsure how to do this.
 -->
 - [ ] This PR is up-to-date with the top of all sub-component repositories except for those sub-components which are the subject of this PR.
+- [ ] Move new/updated input data on RDHPCS Hera and propagate input data changes to all supported systems.

 ### Testing Log (for CM's):
 - RDHPCS